stashed/docs/docs/addons/nats/authentications/nkey/index.md

 # Take a backup of NATS streams using Stash

 Stash `{{< param "info.version" >}}` supports backup and restoration of NATS streams.
-This guide will show you how you can take a backup of your NATS streams and restore them using basic authentication with Stash.
+This guide will show you how you can take a backup of your NATS streams and restore them using token authentication with Stash.

 ## Before You Begin